WELCOME TO THE 87FSS FAMILY CHILD CARE PROGRAM (FCC)!

-- Providers work towards their Child Development Associate (CDA), a national child care credential and National Accreditation through National Association of Family Child Care (NAFCC) showing their expertise in the field.
+- Providers work towards their Child Development Associates (CDA), a national child care credential and National Accreditation through National Association of Family Child Care (NAFCC) showing their expertise in the field.

 - Financial assistance is available to children on the CDC waiting list which allows parents fees to match what they would pay at the CDC.